banyancomputer/banyan-cli/README.md

 At the moment, profiling is not built into the benchmarks.
 However, we do support and recommend using the `flamegraph` crate for profiling the binary.
 It is unclear whether this provides accurate readings with our Async code, but it is a good starting point for profiling.
-Use this if you are trying to figure out where bottlenecks exist in `dataprep-lib`.
+Use this if you are trying to figure out where bottlenecks exist in `tomb-lib`.

 Example of profiling the benchmarks:
 ```console